Nowadays, Progressive Web Apps are considered the best way for developers to make their web applications load faster and

 Modern PWAs can be installed anywhere and anytime, work offline, leveraging data cached during your latest interactions with the app, and provide re-engagement tools, such as push notifications.

-Nowadays, progressive web apps are considered the best way for developers to make their web applications load faster and be more performant.
+Nowadays, progressive web apps are considered to be the best way for developers to make their web applications load faster and be more performant.
 This is confirmed by the number of global companies that have launched their PWAs recently.
 The biggest and the most popular is Twitter, among the others, are Alibaba, Forbes, The Weather Channel, MakeMyTrip, OLX, Uber, Tinder.
 There are even several case studies explaining Pinterest’s PWA success.

 Progressive web applications have transformed mobile web practices, so quite obvious that even the biggest players who have enough capacity to create native apps adopt these new practices.